platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/_index.md

 ## Single-runtime image

-{{% vendor/name %}} provides and maintains a list of runtime images you can use for each of your application containers.
+{{% vendor/name %}} provides and maintains a list of single-runtime images you can use for each of your application containers.</br>

-{{% note %}}

-When using a single-runtime image, you can only set one runtime per application container.

-{{% /note %}}

 See [all of the options you can use](/create-apps/app-reference/single-runtime-image.md) to define your app using a single-runtime image.

 ## Composable image (BETA)